Nerajno/begin-to-code/lessons/python/lesson-9/presentation.md

 ---
 Okay, let's get started!!

-As you can see, at the beginning of the program, there isn't anything there in the global frame.
+At the beginning of the program, there isn't anything there in the frames section.

-The first line of this program defines the equation function.
+The first line of this program defines a function.
 Let's see what happens when we step.
 **********************************************
 ## Executing a Function